Alex44lel/megaverse/readme.md

 ## Considerations ☄️

-I have tried to follow as many best practises as possible as I do not know the team standart requiremtns.
-As i want to adjust to the 3-4 hours timelimit, i have add as a todo to add unit testing.
+I have tried to follow as many best practises as possible as I do not know the team standard requiremtns.
+As I want to adjust to the 3-4 hours timelimit, I have add as a todo to add unit testing.

 ## TODO ☄️